-For example, below is the theme I’m using on Best Friend Reviews, called Best.
+For example, below is a theme I’ve used on Best Friend Reviews, called Best.
 When you click on it, it expands and tells you exactly how to download the theme and then upload it to your WordPress site.
 Easy.

 Same with the plugins.

 The Downside To So Many Themes And Plugins